GeorgianIntegratedSystems/LocalizePepper/README.md

-## Typographic replacements

-This library is used for pepper localization and moves.

 # Add the library as a dependency
 You can use Jitpack (https://jitpack.io/) to add the library as a gradle dependency.